zagrebmukerjee/ZagrebClassNotes/Econ Notes/Econ 501 Micro Theory II/Game Theory 501 I - Setup.md

 Definition: A behavioral strategy $\sigma_i$ is <font color=gree>realization equivalent</font> to mixed strategy $\l_i$ if $\forall \l_{-i} \in L_{-i}$, $\sigma_i, \l_{-i}$ and $\l_i, \l_{-i}$ induce the same distribution over $Z$.

 In a game of perfect recall, every mixed strategy has a realization-equivalent behavioral strategy.
-Proof omitted.
+Proof omitted

 ## Extensive Vs Normal Form

+A normal form is the familiar game theory representation of a game as a grid with payoffs in it (the <font color=gree>reduced normal form</font> is a normal form with duplicate rows deleted).
+A key question is whether the loss of information in turning extensive form games into normal form games is significant, or rather when is it significant?